Stuff that sucks

 There are many broken X programs.
 Go bug the developers of these broken programs to fix them.
 Here are some of the main causes of this brokenness:

-- The program assumes a specific window management model, i.e. assumes you are using a WIMP-window manager like those found in KDE or Gnome.
+- The program assumes a specific window management model, e.g. assumes you are using a WIMP-window manager like those found in KDE or Gnome.
 This assumption breaks the ICCCM conventions.

 - The application uses a fixed size - this limitation does not fit into the world of tiling window managers very well, and can also be seen as breaking the ICCCM conventions, because a fixed sized window assumes a specific window management model as well (though the ICCCM does not forbid fixed-size windows).
 In any case, the ICCCM requests that clients accept any size the window manager proposes to them.